-Florida Hospital New Smyrna offers home care services in the comforting environment of patients’ homes.
+Florida Hospital Fish Memorial extends its services to the healing and comforting environment of patients’ homes.
 Our Home Care team works to ensure a smooth transition between hospital care and home health services.

 The Florida Hospital Home Health program, available in both Volusia and Flagler counties, is licensed by the Agency for Health Care Administration (license #HHA215580961), certified by Medicare, and accredited by The Joint Commission.